-- 20 hours a week with assigned doctoral faculty.
+- 20 hours per week with assigned doctoral faculty

-- Satisfactory progress each year toward completing work assignments and completing the degree.
+- Satisfactory progress each year toward completing degree milestones

-- Evaluation is done in the spring and end of summer each year.
+- Annual evaluation in the spring and end of summer

-Research Stipend: In addition to the salary as a Graduate Assistant, students will have a $1500 research spending ceiling account.
+In addition to the salary as a graduate assistant, students will have a $1500 research spending ceiling account.
 This is replenished each year contingent upon satisfactory progress in the program.
 These funds can be used for research-related purchases and travel costs associated with research and conferences only.

-The Smith School PhD Program may offer additional fellowships as part of the above GAs in order to make the financial stipend more competitive.
-Advanced PhD students may also self-nominate for Graduate School Dissertation Fellowships.
+The Smith School PhD program may offer additional fellowships as part of the above graduate assistantship.
+Advanced PhD students may also self-nominate for Graduate School awards and fellowships.
 Additionally, PhD students at the University of Maryland are also encouraged to compete for national awards such as those offered by AACSB, GMAC, AAUW, and private foundations.